Key takeaways:

 Complying with regulations

-Access control is implemented across numerous industries that must comply with security regulations at the local, state, and federal levels.
+Access control is implemented across numerous industries that must comply with local, state, and federal security regulations.
 Thankfully, access control systems are designed to help comply with these regulations so your property is not penalized.

 For instance, healthcare organizations must comply with the Health Insurance Portability and Accountability Act (HIPAA), which clearly outlines physical and digital security requirements — access control serving each.